OpenInternet/copilot/_posts/2016-01-08-supported-devices.md

 ### Unsupported Devices

-The following devices been tested with the Co-Pilot platform.
-They have been found wanting and will not be supported in future Co-Pilot releases.
+The following devices been tested with the CoPilot platform.
+They have been found wanting and will not be supported in future CoPilot releases.

 #### Raspberry-Pi 1

 The First Release of the Raspberry Pi will **not** be supported.
-[The Raspberry pi requires either an external powered USB hub or the user to remove a fuse connecting the USB ports to the board.](https://github.com/OpenInternet/co-pilot/issues/45) Beyond this, we have serious concerns about the general lack of computing power supplied by the original Raspberry-Pi.
+[The Raspberry pi requires either an external powered USB hub or the user to remove a fuse connecting the USB ports to the board.](https://github.com/OpenInternet/CoPilot/issues/45) Beyond this, we have serious concerns about the general lack of computing power supplied by the original Raspberry-Pi.